Regional Investments for Smart Communities: Harnessing Transit + Technology to strengthen the Economy and connect the McLoughlin Corridor

 Please see the“McLoughlin Corridor” project website at https://blogs.uoregon.edu/mcloughlincorridor/

 Since 1991 ISOCARP has organized – along with the annual congress – the Young Planning Professionals’ workshop, intended to stimulate the professional interests and the development of planning skills of the youngest members of the planners’ family.
-According to this tradition, the YPP workshop will be offered again during the 53rd ISOCARP congress that is to be held in Portland, OR, USA.
-The workshop itself will take place between 20 and 23 October, and the final presentation will be scheduled during one of the congress sessions.
-The workshop will be organized in partnership with Oregon Chapter, American Planning Association, Portland Metro Government as well as University of Oregon.
+According to this tradition, the YPP workshop was offered again during the 53rd ISOCARP congress in Portland, OR, USA between 20 and 23 October.
+The workshop was organized in partnership with Oregon Chapter, American Planning Association, Portland Metro Government as well as University of Oregon.

 THEME OF THE WORKSHOP